Election Process FAQs

 When should I expect my ballot to arrive?

 Ballots are mandated to be mailed at least 30 days in advance of the Annual Membership Meeting which occurs this year on June 24.
 Election packets will be mailed this year by May 24.
 Election updates, including notice of the ballots being mailed, are published in the weekly e-mail blasts as well as in the monthly Tahoe Donner News magazines.
-The best way to stay informed of all important dates related to the election is to subscribe to the weekly e-mail blast which is sent every Monday and Wednesday.
+The best way to stay informed of all important dates related to the election is to subscribe to the weekly e-mail blast which is sent every Tuesday.
 If you are not currently subscribed contact Member Services, Telephone Number (530) 587-9400 extension 0, or sign up online at http://www.tahoedonner.com/subscribe.

 How do I return my ballot?